OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    XML stays unsigned and is checked against the official XSD.
 Sending signs each event (XML-DSig RSA-SHA256), validates the signed event and the lote, then posts one type per batch.
-   **Replace Tables** / **Exclude Tables** open the operation wizard (`tpOper` 2/3).
+   **Replace** / **Exclude** on the accepted event row open the operation wizard (`tpOper` 2/3) for that event only, so a PGCC change can replace D-1011 without resending D-1001.
 Replace updates the existing PGCC snapshot in place (for example a new `codTrib`) so D-1101 / D-1106 lines keep their account link.
 Accounts still used by those events cannot be dropped.
    Draft or generated records can be deleted from the form.
 Sent or accepted ones stay until a manager enables **Allow deleting accepted DeRE records** on the company (`tpAmb` 2 only) or uses Exclude